7 days in Myanmar itinerary

 After a one-and-a-half-hour flight, you will reach Bagan, the city of the temple, one of Asia’s most popular archeological destinations.
 Start your sightseeing at Nyaung Oo Market to know more daily life of local people.

 Continue to visit Shwezigon Pagoda - one of the oldest and most impressive monuments of Bagan, Gubyaukgyi Temple - the temple is famous for its frescoes and stucco works and Htilominlo Temple - a large majestic structure towering 46 meters high.
 Next places are Thatbyinnyu Pagoda, the highest temple in Bagan, Ananda Temple - the masterpiece of Bagan, Dhammayangyi - the biggest temple, Lacquerware Factory and enjoy the beautiful sunset at Shwesandaw Pagoda.

-Explore Bagan on horse cart
+Day 3: Bagan exploration on horse cart & cruise

 On the 2nd day in Bagan, I would recommend using a horse cart to explore Bagan.
 This is the classic way to tour the temples.
 The roads connecting the Pagodas are not paved, and a horse cart provides the perfect opportunity to absorb and soak in the beauty of the region.
 At night, you can take a cruise trip on the Ayeyarwaddy River.